 Plant carnivory is an extreme expression of what Nature can achieve through evolution.
 Not only do capabilities such as attracting, catching and digesting animals go far beyond the expected behavioral span of a plant, but they also result in a spectacular and captivating display.
 I like to show the beauty and uniqueness of these plants through my photographs.

 My fascination with carnivorous plants started in the late 90s, at the age of 13.
-I stumbled upon a short TV documentary in which the narrator wanders in a peat bog and talks about carnivorous plants with the emphasis of a storyteller.
+I stumbled upon a short TV documentary featuring a passionate grower and collector who was talking about carnivorous plants using much emphasis, while he was wandering in a peat bog.
+It was mesmerizing.
 I later found out that it was Jean-Jacques Labat, the owner of the largest collection of carnivorous plants in France, and one of the largest in the world.

-As it usually happens, my first steps into the world of carnivorous plants ended with a fall—I bought a venus flytrap and killed it due to inappropriate care.
+As it usually happens, my first steps into the world of carnivorous plants ended with a fall.
+I bought a venus flytrap and killed it due to inappropriate care.
 A few years later, I decided to give it a try again, with the Internet giving the much-needed information on how to grow the most common species.
 I ordered a venus flytrap and a sundew at Karnivores.com, a specialized nursery that happens to be located only a few dozen miles away from where I live.
-That was the start of my collection.
+It was the start of a big adventure.

-On the personal side, after years of growing and getting to know many different carnivorous plants, I felt the need to streamline my collection.
+After years of growing and getting to know many different carnivorous plants, I started to streamline my collection.
 I sold a few specimens and brought some others at the Karnivores nursery.
 Then I started combing through plant sale lists and forums to try and find my favorite species and clones.
 It took a long time to get my hands on the rarest ones, but I am now close to having the collection I envisioned a few years ago.

 I hope you’ll like the blog!